pramsey/pramsey.github.io/_posts/2008-09-22-intel-ijg-and-image-artefacts.md

 A small patch to the GDAL TIFF driver, and another patch to the GDAL JPEG driver (for completeness) and now we finally had IPP-accellerated JPEG input and output without artefacts.

-**Moral of the story:** Although the Intel IJG is API-compatible with the standard libjpeg, the slightly different expected behavior of the <code>empty_output_buffer</code> and <code>fill_input_buffer</code> functions means that most existing code will require slight modifications before it can use the Intel libraries &ndash; they cannot just be dropped into place as a binary-only update.
+**Moral of the story:** Although the Intel IJG is API-compatible with the standard libjpeg, the slightly different expected behavior of the `empty_output_buffer` and `fill_input_buffer` functions means that most existing code will require slight modifications before it can use the Intel libraries &ndash; they cannot just be dropped into place as a binary-only update.